 JSON and GeoJSON

-To use a map chart in the Polyteia Platform, your data must include geographic shapes.
-These are described using a format called GeoJSON, which is a geographic version of JSON.
+To use a map visualization in the Polyteia Platform, your data must contain geographic shapes.
+These are described in a format called GeoJSON, a geographic version of JSON.

 What is JSON